-Presented annually, the SSLA Emerging Leader Award was established to recognize significant contributions made by junior and mid-grade members (military and civilian) in promoting the professional development and advancement of women in the uniformed services.
-This award is not gender-restrictive and seeks to highlight the noteworthy accomplishments of individuals that have and will result in long-term benefits to the nominee’s uniformed service and fulfillment of the service’s diversity, inclusion, equality, and gender strategic goals.
+Presented annually, the SSLA Emerging Leader Award was established to recognize significant contributions made by female junior and mid-grade members (military and civilian) in promoting the professional development and advancement of women in the uniformed services.
+This award is awarded to service members regardless of gender who highlight the noteworthy accomplishments of individuals that have and will result in long-term benefits to the nominee’s uniformed service and fulfillment of the service’s diversity, inclusion, equality, and gender strategic goals.

 1. Award Criteria